 We conduct several types of sleep studies, some which take place in our sleep lab in our hospital and some which can be done at home.

-Simple sleep study
+Simple sleep study (oximetry)

-Respiratory polygraphy
+Respiratory polygraphy (Embletta)

-A respiratory polygraphy study involves coming to the hospital to pick up the equipment and then wearing it in bed at home overnight and returning it to the hospital the next day.
-You will receive a telephone call before your appointment to check waist size and bed time and get up time so the equipment can be set up before collection.
-You will wear a band around your chest and abdomen to measure movement, a small flow sensor in the nostrils and an oxygen monitor on the finger.
+A respiratory polygraphy study involves coming to the hospital to pick up the equipment and then wearing it in bed at home overnight before returning it to the hospital the next day.
+You will receive a telephone call before your appointment to check what time you go to bed, wake up, and your waist size so the equipment can be set up for you before collection.

 A tutorial on how to set-up a home sleep study

-Inpatient sleep study
+Inpatient sleep study (polysomnography)

 There may be times when a simple home sleep study or home respiratory polygraphy assessment are not enough to diagnose your breathing or sleep difficulties.
 If so, you will be invited for an overnight stay in our sleep centre at the hospital.
+This is called a polysomnography.

 What to expect during your overnight stay for a complex sleep study.